Dependency

 dependency(IMPORT <lib-target-name>

-<STATIC|SHARED>
+TYPE <STATIC|SHARED>

-ROOT_DIR <dir-path>
+FIND_ROOT_DIR <dir-path>

 • Platform-specific prefixes (e.g. lib).

-• Platform-specific suffixes (e.g. .so, .dll, .dll.a, .a, .lib).
+• Platform-specific extension suffixes (e.g. .so, .dll, .dll.a, .a, .lib).

-The file will be resolved by scanning recursively all files in the given ROOT_DIR and attempting to match against expected filename patterns constructed using the relevant CMAKE_<CONFIG>_LIBRARY_PREFIX and CMAKE_<CONFIG>_LIBRARY_SUFFIX, accounting for platform conventions and possible version-number noise in filenames.
-More specifically, it tries to do a matching between the <raw-filename> in format <CMAKE_STATIC_LIBRARY_PREFIX|CMAKE_SHARED_LIBRARY_PREFIX><raw-filename> <verions-numbers><CMAKE_STATIC_LIBRARY_SUFFIX|CMAKE_SHARED_LIBRARY_SUFFIX> and each filename found striped from their numeric and special character version and their suffix and their prefix based on the plateform and the kind of library STATIC or SHARED.
-See the command module directory(SCAN), that is used internally, for full details.
+The file will be resolved by scanning recursively all files in the given FIND_ROOT_DIR and attempting to match against expected filename patterns constructed using the relevant CMAKE_<CONFIG>_LIBRARY_PREFIX and CMAKE_<CONFIG>_LIBRARY_SUFFIX, accounting for platform conventions and possible version-number noise in filenames.
+More specifically, it tries to do a matching between the <lib-file-basename> in format <CMAKE_STATIC_LIBRARY_PREFIX|CMAKE_SHARED_LIBRARY_PREFIX><lib-file-basename> <verions-numbers><CMAKE_STATIC_LIBRARY_SUFFIX|CMAKE_SHARED_LIBRARY_SUFFIX> and each filename found striped from their numeric and special character version and their suffix and their prefix based on the plateform and the kind of library STATIC or SHARED.
+See the command module directory(FIND_LIB), that is used internally, for full details.

-Once located, an imported target is created using add_library(IMPORTED) and appropriate properties for each available configuration (RELEASE and/or DEBUG) are set, including paths to the binary and import libraries (if applicable), as well as the soname.
+Once located, an imported target is created using add_library(IMPORTED) and appropriate properties for each available configuration (RELEASE and/ or DEBUG) are set, including paths to the binary and import libraries (if applicable), as well as the soname.

 The following target properties are configured: